FlintNUU Flint Docs

 The Imports module lets you bring exported content from other registered Flints into your own workspace.
 When another Flint has published an export bundle (via the Exports module), you can import that bundle to reference their documentation, templates, or shared resources.

 Imports are one-way and read-only.
 The source Flint publishes to its Exports/ folder; you import that export into your Imports/ folder.
-The source maintains control over the content - you receive a copy that gets updated when you sync.
+The source maintains control over the content - you receive a copy that gets updated when you run flint sync.

 Import Structure